gauchocode/brolit-shell/README.md

 ./runner.sh
 ```

-The first time you run `runner.sh`, it will create the startup config file: `~/.brolit_conf.json`.
-Open and edit this json file.
+The first time you run BROLIT, it will prompt you to create a new config file: `~/.brolit_conf.json`.
+Then open and edit this json file.

-You can find some example configurations here:
+You can find some configurations examples here:
 * [.brolit_conf.json - lemp insecured](./docs/.brolit_conf-lemp_ins.json)
 * [.brolit_conf.json - lemp secured](./docs/.brolit_conf-lemp_sec.json)
 * [.brolit_conf.json - lemp custom](./docs/.brolit_conf-lemp_custom.json)